 MIPI C-PHY℠ provides high throughput, a minimized number of interconnect signals and superior power efficiency to connect displays and cameras to an application processor.
 This is due to efficient three-phase coding that is unique to C-PHY.
 This efficiency minimizes the cost of system interconnect and also minimizes emissions to sensitive RF receiver circuitry that is often co-located with the multimedia interfaces.

-C-PHY provides a physical layer for the MIPI Camera Serial Interface (MIPI CSI-2) and MIPI Display Interface (MIPI DSI-2) ecosystems, enabling designers to scale their implementations to support a wide range of higher resolution image sensors and displays while keeping power consumption low.
-It can be used to connect low-cost, low-resolution image sensors, sensors offering up to 60 megapixels, as well as display panels offering 4K and higher resolution.
-It can be applied for many other use cases, such as automotive camera sensing systems, collision avoidance radars, in-car infotainment and dashboard displays.
+C-PHY provides a physical layer for the MIPI Camera Serial Interface 2 (MIPI CSI-2®) and MIPI Display Interface 2 (MIPI DSI-2℠) ecosystems, enabling designers to scale their implementations to support a wide range of higher-resolution image sensors and displays, while keeping power consumption low.
+The specification can be used to connect low-cost, low-resolution image sensors, as well as high-performance sensors offering up to 60 megapixels and display panels offering 8K and higher resolution.
+C-PHY can be applied for many use cases and industry segments, including mobile, wearable technologies, the IoT, drones, personal computers and automotive.

-Operation and available data rates for a link can be asymmetrical, which enables implementers to optimize the transfer rates to system needs.
+MIPI C-PHY can coexist on the same device pins with MIPI D-PHY℠, so designers can develop dual-mode devices.
+Operating data rates for a link can be asymmetrical, which enables implementers to optimize the transfer rates to system needs and also enables link operation using only C-PHY’s high-speed signaling levels.
 Bi-directional and half-duplex operation are optional.

-Note: The specification is available only to MIPI Alliance members.
-For information about joining MIPI alliance, see Join MIPI.
+MIPI C-PHY is developed by the MIPI C-PHY Working Group and is available only to MIPI Alliance members.
+For information about participating in MIPI Alliance, see Join MIPI.